How to Setup MongoDB on Amazon Linux EC2

 nano mongodb-org-4.4.repo

-This will open the file window, copy the following mongod repo at the file and save it.
+This will open the file editor.
+Copy the following MongoDB repo configuration into the file and save it.

 [mongodb-org-4.4]